FriendTeamInc/JukeBox/docs/flashing-firmware.md

-# Manually flashing new firmware on the JukeBox
-This document is a step by step process on how to load new firmware onto your JukeBox, in cases where the JukeBox Desktop application can't do it for you.

-## 0. Try the JukeBox desktop software!
-If you can plug in your JukeBox and it connects to the desktop software, you can update the firmware in-app.
-In the bottom right of the device management page, click the update device button.
-Click update and keep the device connected, the application will download and install the latest firmware.
-You can also click the "CFW" button to install a custom firmware.

-(TODO: add pictures)

-If for whatever reason your JukeBox device no longer connects to the desktop software, you can manually install new (or custom) firmware by following these steps.

-## 1. Getting your device into flashing mode
-Unplug your JukeBox device from your computer.
-Press and hold down the FLASH button.
-While holding the FLASH button, plug the JukeBox device into your computer.
-A new USB storage device should appear named RPI-RP2 (you may need to let go of the FLASH button before it appears).

-(TODO: add pictures)
+# Updating Your JukeBox Device Firmware
+There are two methods for updating your JukeBox, using the desktop application and manually flashing the firmware.

+## 1. Updating via the Desktop Application
+1. Connect your device to your computer and open the desktop application.
+Your device is connected when the desktop application shows a green plug symbol.
+2. Click the update button next to the green plug symbol to open the update page.
+Do note, that if you haven't already, you may need to configure the device to be allowed to update on [Windows with Zadig](TODO) or [Linux with udev rules](TODO).
+3. Click the front and center update button, and allow the application to flash new firmware onto the device.
+You can also load a custom firmware file with the CFW button, though this is not recommended nor supported.
+4. All done!
+Enjoy your updated device!

-## 2. Flashing the firmware
+## 2. Manually Flashing New Firmware on Tour Device
+1. Unplug the device from your computer.
+2. Locate the BOOT button on your device.
+Hold this button down.
+    - On the JukeBox KeyPad, this BOOT button is above the rightmost key next to the screen.
+3. While holding the button, connect the device to your computer.
+The device SHOULD NOT boot or light up normally.
+4. Let go of the BOOT button.
+A USB storage device should appear in your file explorer, named something like "RPI-RP2".
-Navigate to the [latest release page](https://github.com/FriendTeamInc/JukeBox/releases/latest), and download the appropriate firmware, which is a .UF2 file.
-Drag and drop that .UF2 file into the RPI-RP2 storage device that appeared.
-After a moment, the device will disappear and the JukeBox will reboot with its new firmware installed.
-You should now be able to connect your JukeBox to the desktop software again.
+5. Download the latest firmware [here](https://github.com/FriendTeamInc/JukeBox/releases/latest).
+The firmware is a UF2 file.
+6. Drag and drop the firmware into the "RPI-RP2" storage device and wait for the transfer to complete.
+When finished, your JukeBox device will reboot with the latest firmware installed.

-(TODO: add pictures)
+7. All done!
+Enjoy your updated device!